-The council has been debt free since 2001, and no borrowing was undertaken in the current reporting period and it is not anticipated that any borrowing will take place in the coming period.
+The council has been debt free since 2001.
+Apart from a single finance lease entered into in 2014-15 (See Note, 29), no borrowing was undertaken in the current reporting period and it is not anticipated that any borrowing will take place in the coming period.
 As such, the envisaged liquidity risk under the Code does not apply, as the council has no exposure where it needs to replenish any borrowings when the prevailing market may have high interest rates.
 In terms of the council meeting its financial obligations, the council is able to access its agreed overdraft facility to cover any short-term cash deficits.
 In the longer term should the council require to raise finance there is no significant exposure to risk, as it has access to longer term loans which are readily available from the Public Works Loans Board.